mostafa0658M/HaramBlock/README_EN.md

 </div>

 # Haram Block App 🛡️
-**Haram Block** is an innovative mobile application designed to protect users from viewing inappropriate images (those containing women's faces) by applying a blur or block effect.
+**Haram Block** is an innovative mobile application designed to protect users from viewing inappropriate images (those containing women's faces) by applying block effect.
 Inspired by the **Haram Blur** extension, this app leverages advanced AI techniques to deliver a seamless and efficient experience on smartphones.

 The app aims to create a safe browsing environment while maintaining high performance and low battery consumption.
 It utilizes cutting-edge technologies such as face detection and gender classification, combined with an intuitive user interface.